ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 ## Bandwidth allocation for volumes attached to an instance
 {: #attached-block-vol-bandwidth}

-When you provision an instance, bandwidth is allocated between storage (boot volume and attached block storage volumes) and networking.
-The maximum storage bandwidth capacity is determined by the virtual server profile that you select during instance provisioning.
+When you provision an instance, bandwidth is allocated between block storage volumes (boot volume and attached block storage volumes)and networking.
+The maximum volume bandwidth capacity is determined by the virtual server profile that you select during instance provisioning.
 For example, a bx2-2x8 balanced server profile allows a total instance bandwidth of 4,000 Mbps (4 GBps).
-The initial storage and network bandwidth allocation depends on what you set by using the API or the instance profile default, or if neither, 25% for storage, 75% for networking.
+The initial volume and network bandwidth allocation depends on what you set by using the API or the instance profile default, or if neither, 25% for volumes, 75% for networking.

 For example, for the bx2-2x8 profile you might have:

-* Storage: 1,000 Mbps
+* Volumes: 1,000 Mbps
 * Network: 3,000 Mbps

 To ensure reasonable boot times, a minimum of 393 Mbps is allocated to the primary boot volume.
 In the example, the instance's total volume bandwidth is 1,000 Mbps and the remaining 607 Mbps is allocated to any secondary volumes that you attach, up to the maximum bandwidth of the volume.
 For example, if you have one data volume with 500 Mbps, you can expect to get that level of performance.